 Consistently ranked in the UK top five

-This is one of the largest and most successful Schools of Modern Languages in the UK bringing together research in Arabic, Chinese, French, German, Hispanic, Italian, Japanese and Russian Studies.
+We are one of the largest and most successful Schools of Modern Languages in the UK, bringing together and teaching in Arabic, Chinese, French, German, Hispanic, Italian, Japanese and Russian Studies.
 The School is consistently ranked in the top five in national league tables, and as part of Durham University’s renowned Faculty of Arts and Humanities, lies in the world’s top 50 in the QS World University Rankings.

 The School’s reach spans Europe, the Arab world, Russophone Eurasia, Hispanic America, East Asia, and their mutual socio-cultural, intellectual and linguistic relations.
-The School federates expertise to generate innovative research practices and activities that cross historical, geographical and methodological boundaries.
+We pool our expertise to generate innovative research practices and activities that cross historical, geographical and methodological boundaries.

 Our vision is for the School to be known internationally for exercising disciplinary leadership and establishing an integrated intellectual approach to studying and researching in Modern Languages and Cultures in the 21st century.
-To achieve this vision, we are developing a strong ethos of collaboration based on the idea of translation and transculturality in its widest sense - transmission, interpretation and sharing of languages, ideas and histories.
+To achieve this vision, we embrace a strong ethos of collaboration based on the idea of translation and transculturality in their widest sense - transmission, interpretation and sharing of languages, ideas and histories.

 The School of Modern Languages and Cultures is ranked second in the country in most areas in the Complete University Guide and features in the top 5 in all major national league tables.